-Develop a great pool of agency and freelancer contacts
+Develop a vast pool of agency and freelancer contacts

 Spend an hour each day on your marketing

-Although marketing can feel intimidating, it's really something you should dedicate time to every single day.
-It's simply a matter of raising your profile to attract and connect with potential clients looking for your services.
+Although marketing can feel intimidating, it's something you should dedicate time to every single day.
+It's merely a matter of raising your profile to attract and connect with potential clients looking for your services.

-Share your portfolio on relevant blogs to get noticed – read my tips on how to get your work featured on 45 of the best art, design and photography blogs; listen to some helpful podcasts that teach you marketing for free; unleash the power of content marketing with these free tools and free up your time but still focus on your digital presence with this complete guide to social media marketing automation.
+Share your portfolio on relevant blogs to get noticed – read my tips on how to get your work featured on 45 of the best art, design and photography blogs.
+Listen to some helpful podcasts that teach you marketing for free, too.
+And unleash the power of content marketing with these free tools.
+Then free up your time but still focus on your digital presence with this complete guide to social media marketing automation.

-Do everything you can on a daily basis to improve your marketing skills, get your name out there and build more contacts – all with the end goal of having a steady trickle of enquiries.
+Do everything you can daily to improve your marketing skills, get your name out there and build more contacts – all with the end goal of having a steady trickle of enquiries.

 But agency life isn't for everyone.
-Staying small is actually a great choice for many freelancers who worry about taking the leap to grow.
-If you've been wondering about whether it's ok to stay right where you are, then consider the benefits of solopreneurship.
+Staying small is a great choice for many freelancers who worry about leaping to grow.
+If you've been wondering about whether it's ok to stay right where you are, then consider the benefits of staying small.
 Small means you can: